-Told from the perspective of the college Director and Dean, David Belles.
+Told from the perspective of the college Director, David Belles.

 After we returned home, we developed coursework for our local congregation with the thought that we would eventually offer the courses to the wider Christian community in the region.
 However, in 2012 Pastor Alan left Bloomfield to take a church in Cleveland Ohio connected with the International Fellowship of Christian Assemblies, the IFCA.
 Still having a desire to establish a work for the training and equipping of Christian leaders, Pastor Alan approached the executive leadership of the IFCA to gain their approval for him to establish a training center at the church in Cleveland.
 After making the proposal the executive board asked Pastor Alan if he was interested in something with a much broader vision and scope.
 The executive board asked if he would be willing to lead the effort to establish a bible college for the entire fellowship.
 As this was always in Pastor’s Alans heart, he accepted the challenge and immediately called me to ask if I would be interested in helping with the effort.
 Of course, I was thrilled to take on the challenge with Pastor Alan, having the same desire to work in a college.
 And so, in 2014, Pastor Alan, myself, and a small group of qualified educators from the IFCA, started the college.